- Department-Sponsored Memberships

 - JSTOR.
 Only members of ASA have access to JSTOR, which is a database of ASA's journals from the inaugural year to the last volume published up to five years ago.
 Here is another opportunity to increase your knowledge and research resources with access to these journals.

 The Honors Program:

 The Honors Program provides undergraduate sociology students a rich introduction to the professional life of the discipline.
 Exceptional sociology students from throughout the country and the world come together for four days and experience all facets of the ASA annual meetings.
 By participating in the Honors Program, students develop long-lasting networks with other aspiring sociologists while their sponsoring departments have a chance to "showcase" their own quality programs and their most outstanding students.

-At the 2016 ASA Annual Meeting in Seattle, Honors Program students will:
+At the 2017 ASA Annual Meeting in Montreal, Honors Program students will:

 - Attend a special Honors Program Reception and other events where they interact with other undergraduate sociology students;

 - Participate in an Honors Roundtable session as well as ASA events including ASA First-Timers' Welcoming Party, Department Alumni Night, and regular paper sessions and roundtables;

 - Learn all about the activities, sections, and governance of the ASA;

 - Meet and talk with sociologists representing graduate programs around the country; and